spencermwoo/Cracking/KeePass/README.md

 ![alt text](images/hash_failure.png)

-What!
-Our password is in the wordlist, why isn't it found?
+Oh no!
+The password is in the wordlist, why isn't it found?

 It seems increasing the hash iterations breaks our use case.
 Let's find out what's happening!